get-set-fetch/scraper/README.md

   - default: `[]`

 ### BrowserFetchPlugin
-Depending on resource type (binary, html), either downloads or opens in the scraping tab the resource url | [schema](./src/plugins/default/FetchPlugin.ts)
+Depending on resource type (binary, html), either downloads or opens in the scraping tab the resource URL | [schema](./src/plugins/default/FetchPlugin.ts)
+- `gotoOptions`
+  - navigation parameters for Puppeteer/Playwright page.goto API.
+  - `timeout`
+    - maximum navigation time in milliseconds
+    - default: 30000
+  - `waitUntil`
+    - when to consider navigation succeeded
+    - default: domcontentloaded
 - `stabilityCheck`
   - Considers the page loaded and ready to be scraped when there are no more DOM changes within the specified amount of time (milliseconds).
 Only applies to html resources.
 Useful for bypassing preloader content.
   - default: 0